 -Cybersix is based on an Argentinean graphic novel series by the late Carlos Meglia and Carlos Trillo that ran from 1991-1993.
-It did get a live action series at first in 1995, but was canceled due to low ratings.
+It did get a live-action series at first in 1995 but was canceled due to low ratings.
 Meglia was a former animator of Hanna-Barbera and worked on The Smurfs and some of the 80s Scooby Doo works.
 Trillo wrote The Big Hoax and has won multiple awards.

 -The title character is voiced by Cathy Weseluck.
 In addition to playing Cybersix, she has voiced Near from Death Note, Shampoo from Ranma 1/2, Chaozu from Dragon Ball Z, and even Spike from My Little Pony: Friendship is Magic.
 I’m not making that up about the last one.

 -Would anyone guess that a Japanese studio would be involved in this series?
 Well, surprise!
 TMS got involved with Cybersix.
 They’re best known for animating Akira, Sonic X, and Magic Knight Rayearth.
 Did you know they’ve helped animated Western animated projects, too?
 Guess what?
-They helped animate Little Nemo, season 1 of Inspector Gadget, one and a half seasons of The New Adventures of Winnie the Pooh, and Batman: The Animated series among several other big name cartoons.
+They helped animate Little Nemo, season 1 of Inspector Gadget, one and a half seasons of The New Adventures of Winnie the Pooh, and Batman: The Animated series among several other big-name cartoons.
 Perhaps some of these anime haters watched and enjoyed Japanese co-productions and didn’t even know it!

 -Hilarious in Hindsight: One episode involves a robot octopus fighting against Cybersix.
 Jose, I’m sure Princess Devilotte de Deathsatan VI from Cyberbots would like to have a word with you about that.
-The episode with the eye monster has an ability to shoot optic blasts.
+The episode with the eye monster has the ability to shoot optic blasts.
 What do you call something with one eye even if it literally was a giant eye floating around?
 Cyclops!

 -The theme songs were sung by Quebecois jazz singer Coral Egan.
 She’s the daughter of Karen Young.
 She has won Felix Awards and was nominated for multiple Junos (the Canadian equivalent of the Grammys) for her work.